envi/olesia-khomchyn.github.io/docs/index.md

 <span style="color: #E0592A">V. 5.7.9</span>

 We have added two new [Vendor Fax Configurations](VendorFaxConfigurations.md#get-the-list-of-vendor-fax-configurations) endpoints.
-You can retrieve appropriate data to get the Vendor Fax Delivery info of Purchase Order.
+You can retrieve appropriate data to get the Vendor Fax Delivery info of the Purchase Order.

 <span style="color: #E0592A">V. 5.7.8</span>